michael-wall/rabbit-mq-demo/README.md

   - Copy the jar file into the root of the rabbitmqlistener custom service folder.
   - The rabbitmqlistener/LCP.json in the repository is pre-configured using queue 'demo-queue', 'processed-queue' and 'error-queue'.
   - Ensure the publisher and listener are using the same queue...
-  - Build and deploy the custom service.
+  - Build and deploy the rabbitmqlistener custom service in the Liferay PaaS environment.

 - Add the Object Action to the 'RabbitTest'
   - Trigger: On After Add
   - Action: object-action-executor[function#rabbit-mq-publish-object-action]

 ## Triggering the Demo ##
-- Check the DXP Cloud Console to confirm the environment is setup, the rabbitmq and rabbitmqlistener custom services are running and the rabbitmqpublisher Client Extension is running.
+- Check the DXP Cloud Console to confirm the environment is setup:
+  - The rabbitmq and rabbitmqlistener custom services are running
+  - The rabbitmqpublisher Client Extension custom service is running.
 - Create a Liferay Objects record using the 'RabbitTest' Object Definition, populating the 'input' field, leaving the 'output' field empty, and Save.
 - This will trigger the Object Action to send a message to the 'demo-queue' queue using the rabbitmypublisher Client Extension Object Action.
 - The Listener class in rabbitmqlistener will listen for the message and when it receives it, it will extract the 'id' and 'input' values and use these to update the 'output' value using the headless REST API PATCH endpoint and the Headless Server OAuth 2 profile.
-- Wait 15 seconds (delay added for demo purposes) and refresh the Objects grid screen.
+- Wait 15 seconds (15 second sleep delay added for demo purposes) and refresh the Objects grid screen.
 The 'output' field of the Object Record should now be populated by the rabbitmqlistener custom service logic.
-- The rabbitmqpublisher and rabbitmqlistener services have logging to show what is happening.
+- The rabbitmqpublisher and rabbitmqlistener components have logging to show what is happening.
   - If the message is processed successfully in rabbitmqlistener then it is moved to the 'processed-queue'.
   - If the message is not processed successfully in rabbitmqlistener (e.g. due to an exception or missing JSON field or a non-200 response from the PATCH etc.) then it is moved to the 'error-queue'.

 ## Notes ##
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
-- It was tested in Liferay PaaS with the Client Extension build pipeline feature enabled.
-- It was tested in Liferay DXP QR 2025.Q1.14 using JDK 21 at compile time and runtime.
+- It was tested in Liferay PaaS with the Client Extension build pipeline feature enabled, using Liferay DXP QR 2025.Q1.14 with JDK 21 at compile time and runtime.
   - Ensure the DXP Cloud CI service is compiling with JDK 21.
 - The rabbitmqlistener is deployed as a Liferay PaaS custom service for convenience.
   - In a realworld scenario the listener could be anything as long as it can access the queue etc.